microchip-pic-avr-examples/matlab-dspic33a-curiosity-i2cexample-mpu9250/README.md

      <p align="left" >
      <img  src="images/microbusA.png"width="500"></p>

 3. The development board has an onboard programmer **PICkit™ On Board (PKoBv4)** , which can be used for programming or debugging the microcontroller or dsPIC DSC on the DIM.
-To use the onboard programmer, connect a micro-USB cable between the Host PC and **connector J24** on the development board.
+To use the onboard programmer, connect a Micro-C® cable between the Host PC and **connector J24** on the development board.

     The development board is also powered by this USB itself.